top of page

 It was originally invented in 1903 by Elizabeth Magie, a social activist and economist, under the name The Landlord's Game.
 Magie intended the game to teach players about the dangers of land monopolies and the concentration of wealth in the hands of a few.

-The game was designed to show how monopolistic practices lead to inequality and economic injustice.
 The rules of the game allowed players to accumulate land, build properties, and charge rent to other players.
 Eventually, the game would make it clear how the wealthiest player could dominate and bankrupt everyone else, thus reflecting Magie's concerns about the monopolistic nature of capitalism.

-Today, with more understanding and science behind creating fun games, if you left your love of game playing at 10 years old on Boxing Day, in Time Out because of fighting with your sibling over paper money, I very much encourage you to explore new the world of games and indulge your children and family in fun mindful and skill practice with a host of Co Operative, dexterity and table top games, some with a fun twists of old classics….
-And for me maybe, just maybe, a sneaky play of Monopoly, once a year, at Christmas, for old time's sake.
+If you left your love of game playing at 10 years old on Boxing Day, in a time out, because of fighting with your sibling over paper money!
+I highly encourage you to explore the new world of games and engage your children and family back into fun, mindful, and skill-building activities with a host of new cooperative, dexterity, and tabletop games.

 Happy Gaming